nlpfromscratch/nlp-llms-resources/README.md

 * [LLMOps Space](https://llmops.space/): global community for LLM practitioners & enthusiasts, focused on topics related to deploying LLMs into production
 * [Aggregate Intellect Socratic Circles (AISC)](https://aisc.ai.science/about): Online community of ML and AI practitioners based in Toronto, with Slack server, journal club, and free talks
 * [/r/LanguageTechnology](https://www.reddit.com/r/LanguageTechnology/): Reddit community on Natural Language Processing and LLMs with over 40K members
+* [/r/LocalLLaMA](https://www.reddit.com/r/LocalLLaMA/): Subreddit to discuss training Llama and development around it, though also contains a lot of good general LLM discussion.

 ### MOOCS and Courses